prmr/SoftwareDesign/modules/Module-01.md

 	...
 ```

-Here the code in the constructor can see the private `aRank` and `aSuit` fields *of another `card` object*, because the references happens between members of the same class.
+Here the code in the constructor can see the private `aRank` and `aSuit` fields of a *different* `Card` object, because the references happen between members of the same class.
 This situation can be a bit confusing at first, but it's good to remember that it's somewhat of a special case.
 For all the code except the methods of `Card`, the object scope and the class scope will overlap.

 * **Local Scope**: Local variables are only accessible within their immediately encompassing block scope (in most cases that is the innermost set of curly braces encompassing the variable definition.
 Locals variables are obviously restricted to their local scope, but also formal method parameters, exception variables, etc.